mchunn-1/Bat_Project/DE Analysis/README.md

 ![Model](https://github.com/mchunn-1/Bat_Project/blob/main/Screen%20Shot%202023-01-17%20at%202.02.12%20PM.png)

 From there, the count matrix can be used to run DESeq2.
 The R Markdown file titled "DESeq.Rmd" shows the code used to run DESeq2.
+The "DESeq.docx" is the knitted form of the R markdown and can be downloaded (this will show plots).